universal-ctags/ctags/docs/man/ctags.1.rst

 	f/inputFile
 		Include an entry for the base file name of every source file (e.g. "example.c"), which addresses the first line of the file.
+		This flag is the replacement for ``--file-tags`` hidden option of Exuberant-ctags.

 		If the ``end:`` field is enabled, the end line number of the file can be attached to the tag.
-This is the replacement for ``--file-tags`` hidden option of Exuberant-ctags.
+(However, @CTAGS_NAME_EXAMPLE@ omits the ``end:`` field if no newline is in the file like an empty file.)

+		By default, @CTAGS_NAME_EXAMPLE@ doesn't create the "f/inputFile" extra tag for the source file when @CTAGS_NAME_EXAMPLE@ doesn't find a parser for it.
+Enabling "Unknown" parser with "--languages=+Unknown" forces
+		@CTAGS_NAME_EXAMPLE@ to create the extra tags for any source files.

+		The etags mode enables the "Unknown" parser implicitly.

 	p/pseudo
 		Include pseudo-tags.
 Enabled by default unless the tag file is